Wine Terms

 The process of maturing wine, either in barrel or bottle, to develop its character.

-Northeastern French wine region famous for dry, aromatic white wines including Riesling, Gewürztraminer, Pinot Gris, and Muscat.
-These full-bodied, complex wines boast floral, fruit, and mineral notes with distinct acidity.
-Notably, Alsace labels list grape varieties—an appreciated rarity in France!
+A wine region in northeastern France, renowned for aromatic white wines made from grapes like Riesling, Gewürztraminer, Pinot Gris, and Muscat.
+These wines are typically dry, full-bodied, and expressive, with floral, fruit, and mineral notes balanced by fresh acidity.
+Unusually for France, Alsace labels often list the grape variety, making it especially approachable for wine lovers.

 Ancient clay vessels used for fermenting and storing wine.